Technology-Notes/lukesampson-scoop-wiki/Theming-Powershell.md

 # back-up current console settings
 concfg export console-backup.json

-# use solarized color theme, in a small window
+# use solarized color theme
-concfg import solarized small
+concfg import solarized-dark

 # You'll see this warning:
 #     overrides in the registry and shortcut files might interfere with